At Fresh n’ Lean, we specialize in vegetarian and vegan meals plans. Recently, we’ve seen a growth in the interest for ketogenic diets.

-Fruit makes the top of the list here.
-Fruit is packed with sugar which can spike your blood sugar immediately.
-The best way to avoid fruits is to stick to veggies and nuts.
+Fruit should be eaten in moderation since it contains sugar.
+Stick to berries and other low-carb fruits.
 Remember colorful meals usually indicate a varied diet.
 If you’re looking to get all of your vitamins and minerals, include a variety of vegetables to make sure you meet all of your nutritional requirements.

 Starchy foods include things like potatoes, peas, and corn.
 These starchy foods convert straight into glucose which will mess up the ketogenic half of your diet.
 Replace these foods with non-starchy veggies such as artichokes, asparagus, broccoli, eggplant, mushrooms, cucumbers, and squash.

 Try and get some protein – Probably the worst thing about being vegan is answering the question, “Where do you get your protein,” over and over again.
-The fact is that if you’re trying the ketogenic vegan diet that it may be difficult to get all of the protein you’re looking for, but it is far from impossible.
+The fact is that if you’re trying the ketogenic vegan diet, your protein options are limited.

 Quinoa is also great because, although it is a carb, it’s low on the glycemic index and packed with protein.
-Don’t go too wild on the quinoa but you can still have a serving with a meal and know that you aren’t destroying your ketogenic diet and still keeping vegan.
+Don’t go too wild on the quinoa, just know that you can still have a serving with a meal and know that you aren’t destroying your vegan ketogenic diet.

 We guarantee that our meal plan is vegan-friendly, ketogenic friendly, and delicious.
 Take a look at our low-carb meal delivery menu today to see why our plans are probably easier and cheaper than spending all of the time cooking yourself